arghena/katharsis/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for opening a PR!
 Your contribution is much appreciated.

-NOTE: Please fill in the `(if applicable)` sections of the template as needed based on your situation.
-We encourage you to provide as much detail as possible.
+NOTE: We encourage you to provide as much detail as possible.

 -->